Social Communication Groups

 Why Social Communication Skills Matters

-Social success isn't about “saying the right thing” or forcing eye contact; it’s about understanding yourself and others.
-At Key Connections, we help children and teens learn how to navigate social interactions in a way that’s true to who they are.
+We help children and teens learn how to navigate social interactions in a way that’s true to who they are.

 Our Social Communication Groups provide a safe, inclusive space for kids to practice skills like perspective-taking, self-advocacy, and relationship-building.
 With guidance from trained Speech-Language Pathologists, children learn how to form genuine connections based on their strengths, not scripts.